josandersms/edge-work/create-bootable-ubuntu.md

 Some key elements to take note of are:
 - `set timeout=0` - don't wait to begin installation.
 - `menuentry "Try or Install Ubuntu Server"` - the `linux /casper/vmlinuz` command is appended with `autoinstall` to kick off auto installation and is directed to look for cloud-init `user-data` and `meta-data` files in the root of the iso.
+> NOTE: To use cloud-init scrips from a remote source, change `ds='nocloud;s=/cdrom/'` to `ds='nocloud;s=https://your-uri-here/path/to/user-data_and_meta-data'`

 ```
 set timeout=0